razvanvancea/pactumjs-api-boilerplate-framework/README.md

 ```
 <br />

-The results will be displayed in the CLI and as HTML file in the **results** folder, located in the project root.
+The test execution results will be displayed in the console and also generated as HTML file in the **results** folder, located in the project root.
 </span>